nooisy/pi-pd-synth/README.md

 Coming from Max/MSP, Pure Data took getting used to.
 Lots of objects behave just a bit differently.
 Especially the way buffers work.
 No suchs objects like <b>[buffer~]</b> or <b>[groove~]</b> in PD.
 To write to main memory in PD you have to use array objects.
 Johannes Kreidler's [PD book/site](http://www.pd-tutorial.com/english/ch03s04.html) really helped with understanding that process.
 Trying to manipulate the arrays gave us more on insight on the workings of samples, sample rates, phase, phasors, Hanning windows, delay lines, etc.

 PD's helpfiles are lackluster in comparison to the Max ones.
-The excellent community on the PD Patch Repo Forums luckily have great explanations and often share their patches with illustrative examples.
+The excellent community on the PD Patch Repo Forums luckily has great explanations and often share their patches with illustrative examples.

 # Sources and other cool links
 #### Raspberry stuff